ddushev/c4-nexus-assignment/README.md

-# c4-nexus-assignment
+# Product landing page assignment for Junior Web developer role at C4-Nexus
-PLP for E-commerce for Junior Web Developer position at C4 Nexus
+Find more info in Requirements.md and Summary.md files.